SkyTrain (Vancouver): Port Coquitlam extension

 When the Evergreen Extension was built, the first few metres of track and a track switch for an eventual eastward extension to Port Coquitlam were built at Coquitlam Central station.
 Such an extension would create two branches where trains would alternate between going east to Lafarge Lake–Douglas station or Port Coquitlam.
 A feasibility study was conducted, started during early 2020 and running for about six months.
 Both Port Coquitlam mayor Brad West, Port Coquitlam's city council, and Coquitlam's city council have stated support for the extension.
 However, as of 2022, no funding had been secured nor a formal plan created.

 North Shore connection

 In 2019, the BC Ministry of Transportation and Infrastructure announced its intention to study a rapid transit link from Vancouver's city centre to the North Shore, possibly in the form of SkyTrain.
 By March 2020, the provincial government confirmed it had selected six possible routes for a "high-capacity, fixed-link, rapid transit crossing across Burrard Inlet between Vancouver and the North Shore".
+In 2022, TransLink suggested that a North Shore link would likely be created using bus rapid transit first while a concurrent feasibility study of a longer-term light rail transit or SkyTrain connection is conducted.